0x416c616e/dailyprogress/week_X.md

 - Planned trip to St. Louis
 - Started task scheduling section in command line chapter in book (now includes info for macOS, Linux, and Windows task scheduling)

+## January 4th, 2020

+- Came back from St. Louis
+- Starting classes again soon at NEIU in Chicago